 Download this table.xlsx .csv

 Focusing on the 10 years between mid 2018 and mid 2028 (Table 1), the total projected growth for the UK population is 3.0 million, or 4.5%.
 This represents an average annual growth rate of 0.4%.
-Projected growth varies substantially between the four countries of the UK: England’s population is projected to grow 5.0% over this period; for Northern Ireland, the figure is 3.7%; while for Scotland and Wales, the figures are 1.8% and 0.6% respectively.
+Projected growth varies substantially between the four countries of the UK: England’s population is projected to grow by 5.0% over this period; for Northern Ireland, the figure is 3.7%; while for Wales and Scotland, the figures are 2.7% and 1.8% respectively.

 During the 10 years between mid 2018 and mid 2028, the projections for the UK as a whole suggest: